garydavenport73/OSWavePlayer/README.md

 ```
 playwave("coolhipstersong.wav") #-> this plays the wav file

-mysong=play("coolhipstersong.wav") #-> this plays the wav file and also returns the song subprocess
+mysong=playwave("coolhipstersong.wav") #-> this plays the wav file and also returns the song subprocess
 ```

 #### To stop your song: